Is Your OCD (Obsessive Coffee Disorder) Healthy?

 If your OCD is affecting your health, your doctor may suggest limiting your coffee intake.
 Don’t worry, you can do this.
 Instead of going cold turkey, use the tips below to create a roadmap to safer coffee consumption – with minimal withdrawal symptoms.

 We all have our vices and there’s nothing wrong with coffee – as long as it’s not affecting your health.
-If your coffee addiction has the better of you, it’s time to get serious and take back control.
+If your coffee addiction has gotten the better of you, it’s time to get serious and take back control.